 I hope your students came back to school ready and eager to learn!
 Today I want to share one of my favorite winter math freebies with you and show you some ways you can differentiate to support your struggling students.
 This is a great activity for practicing addition with 3-addends.

-One of the ways I review math facts in January is with 3-addends.
-I use this Cup of Cocoa pack, which is designed to be used as a Scoot or Roam-the-Room activity.
-Most of my students are able to walk around the room and complete the task cards on the go.
-This helps get the wiggles out and gets them moving after sitting during the lesson.
-However, there are always a few students who need a little more support.
-When this is the case, I bring the materials to my small group table.
+One of the ways to review math facts in January is with 3-addends.
+This Cup of Cocoa pack is designed to be used as a Scoot or Roam-the-Room activity.
+Students walk around the room and complete the task cards on the go.
+This helps get the wiggles out and gets them moving after sitting during your lesson.
+You can also use this activity in a math center.
+Simply place the cards on a ring for students to easily access and use.